 The fourth ship in the Disney Cruise Line flotilla, the Disney Fantasy is jam-packed with things to do.
-Since its primary mission is to provide seven-day cruises to the Bahamas (at least that's the mission it was assigned when it was lanuched in 2012), that is by design.
-After all, seven days is a long time at sea, and passengers need activities to keep them occupied.
+That is by design.
+After all, passengers need activities to keep them occupied.

 But, it's not just the quantity of things to do, it's the nature of the activities that distinguishes the Disney ships, and the Fantasy in particular.
 Imagineers, the fabled designers who conjure Disney's park attractions, also bring the cruise ships to life.
 So, it should come as no surprise that there is plenty of crossover between the two.
 That's not to say that guests should expect a ride aboard the Tower of Terror or a spin on Dumbo as they sail the seas (although there is an honest-to-goodness coaster on the Fantasy—more on that later), but Disney fans will find plenty of the same kinds of whimsy, charm, and pixie-dusted technological magic that make visits to the parks such a joy.